El Paso Scene Weekly for Sept. 25-Oct. 1, 2017

 Trapfest Block Party — “America’s Premier Trap and Bass Music Tour” returns for its 5th anniversary all-ages block party, featuring Party Favor, Valentino Khan, Riotten, Havok Roth and special guest Metro Boomin, 8 p.m. to 2 a.m.
 Saturday, Sept.
 30, at North Mesa and East Main in Downtown El Paso.
 All ages event; 21 and older only in bars.
 Tickets: $17-$27 general admission; $42-$52 VIP; available at trapfest.com.

 ALSO THIS WEEK

 Farmer’s Market at Ardovino’s Desert Crossing — The 14th annual market runs Saturdays year-round at Ardovino's Desert Crossing, One Ardovino Drive in Sunland Park, N.M.
+Hours are 7:30 a.m. to noon..
 Information: (575) 589-0653, ext.
 3, email@example.com or ardovinos.com.